ebraun68/codonaln/README.md

 The default alignment program is version 3 of muscle (the program has been tested with muscle v3.8.31).
 The system call for muscle is: muscle -in unaligned.faa -out aligned.faa (where unaligned.faa are aligned.faa the names for the protein fasta files).
+The other alignment programs are used as follows.

+Note that the paths to the aligners (stored in the variables $muscleexec, $muscle5exec, and
-The other alignment programs are used as follows (I have assumed that the program is run in -MC mode, which is robust to single line or multiline fasta files):
+$mafftexec) may need to be changed, depending on the locations and names of the relevant programs on your system.
+Also note that I have assumed that the program is run in -MC mode, which is robust to single line or multiline fasta files.

 #### 1. mafft -
 Align using the command: mafft --auto unaligned.faa > aligned.faa